TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us008/01.requirements-engineering/readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a user, I want to vote on a discussion created by another user.